adnammit/notes/git.md

 git cherry-pick <hash>          take changes in the hash commit and apply to the current branch.
-                                generates a new commit for the current branch git cherry-pick A^..B           cherry pick a range of commits from and including A to B
+                                generates a new commit for the current branch git cherry-pick A^..B           cherry pick a range of commits from and including A to B git rebase master               pull changes from master into current branch and replay branch commits on top git rebase --skip master        avoid conflicts between your own commits as they are being applied

 // WORKING WITH FILES
 git add foo                     add foo to files to be committed